Jdka1/HandWaveHMI/README.md

 - Move Mouse

 Due to the speed of the object detection being slow, the mouse moving capapilities are slightly limited.

+## Training

+The training of this model is done through opencv's hand detection software to crop the area of the hand to standardize the training images.
+The cropped image is then placed on a white background so different resolutions can all be trained on.
+The model is trained on 300 images of each gesture for consistency.